 Besides rain and wind gusts up to 240 mph (386 k/hr), a hurricane creates a storm surge (a bulge in the ocean) causing a steady, fast increase in tides.
 Imagine the consequences of these conditions!
 Think about these powerful weather elements as you prepare to illustrate them.

 On white paper, use Crayola Slick Stix™ super-smooth crayons to show what you learned about hurricanes or other severe weather.
-Use your imagination to portray a scene depicting conditions such as the wind, rain, and storm surge.
+Students portray a scene depicting conditions such as the wind, rain, and storm surge.
 Blend the bright colors with a cotton swab for a realistic look.
-You may want to consider making this a science project!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho